 Sometime in November of 2016, I decided to move my direct deposit to a dollar savings account at BDO.
 I wrote that it was what I wanted to do, but I don’t always get to do what I want to do.
 This time I did.
 No amount of money is necessary to open a direct deposit dollar account at BDO.
 There’s no minimum balance necessary either.

 Earlier today, I made my first withdrawal at one of the BDO branches at the Subic Bay Freeport Zone.
 A short time later, I closed by account at Philippine National Bank in downtown Olongapo City.
 It took them about 45 minutes to do the paperwork but it was worth it for the $226.04 still in the account.

 Most places in the Philippines won’t accept US dollars, naturally.
 That is, except for banks, foreign currency exchange brokers and some other specific places.

-I haven’t tried to pay for anything in US dollars anywhere but the Royal Subic store at the Subic Bay Freeport Zone, but I’m sure there are more stores there that will accept them.
-I don’t know which ones they are and it doesn’t matter.
-I usually change all of my US dollars into Philippine pesos soon after I withdraw them from the bank.
+I haven’t tried to pay for anything in US dollars anywhere but the Royal Subic store at the Subic Bay Freeport Zone, but I’m sure more stores will accept them.
+I don’t bother getting US dollars (anymore) when I make my monthly bank withdrawals.
+United States dollars are almost never needed.